 The first thing you need to do after you create a new account is add the colleges of your preference.
 You can do so by going to the ‘College Search’ tab.
 Type the full name of the college, no short-forms, and press search.
 You do not need to specify any other criteria.
 Select the colleges of your choice and add them to your college list.

-Selecting the colleges can be a difficult task as it is difficult to identify what colleges suit you best.
+Choosing colleges to apply to can be a difficult task as it is difficult to identify what colleges suit you best.
 This depends on a lot of factors in your profile.
 The most basic ones being your test scores and high school marks.
 The way you present yourself in the essay is another huge deciding factor.
 Extra curricular also play an important role in making your profile stronger.

 You can add up to 20 colleges on the common app website.
 However, we do not recommend adding more than 12.
 There are three types of colleges to select while applying, Reach, Target and Safe.